fairuzzzz99/Machine-Learning-Model/README.md

 ## Steps in developing Descriptive and Predictive Data Mining

-### Descriptive Data Mining
+### Predictive Data Mining
-A descriptive model describes a system or other entity and its relationship to its environment.
-It is generally used to help specify and/or understand what the system is, what it does, and how it does it.
-In this case, i chose clustering as the method of our process and k-means as the data mining model.
+Predictive analytics is the process by which information is extracted from existing data sets for determining patterns and predicting the forthcoming trends or outcomes.The methods come under this type of mining category are called classification, time-series analysis and regression.
+In this case i chose classification as the method for this process.
-These are the steps in developing descriptive data mining solution :
+These are the steps in developing predictive data mining solution :

-1. Choose the right number of cluster(k) by performing elbow method
-2. k-value is obtained by picking the fewest number of clusters that reduces the average distance.
-After k-value, the graph is almost linear.
-3. Once we obtained the k-value, we can visualize the clustering.
+1.Load the required libraries.

+2.Import and upload file into GoogleColab

+3.Load data and read file that has been uploaded

+4.Divide given columns into two types of variables dependent(or target variable) and independent variable(or feature variables).

+5.Import the required classifier to be used metrics function

+6.Print the accuracy of the model (Decision Tree and Random Forest)

 For RapidMiner :

 ![dtree](https://user-images.githubusercontent.com/77633676/107356545-e8d4bb00-6b0b-11eb-801f-f53e16b4ff20.png)

 ![rforest](https://user-images.githubusercontent.com/77633676/107356765-29cccf80-6b0c-11eb-98d0-ec7a63ddc7e5.png)

 On RapidMiner,  I implemented a new things which is Discretize.
 I will explain the function of each parameters that I used in the RapidMiner in order to process my decision making.

 •Retrieved in RapidMiner is use to input the data folder into the process.
 We can also use Read parameter but it is slower since it needs to process each time when you fill in the data.
 However, by using retrieved, you just need to do it once since you already saved the file in the repository in the application.